yanyinzhao/DynamicStructureTerrainCode/README.md

 These information will also be shown in the terminal.

-[post_update_time1] means the update time for terrain surface and POIs change detection step and pairwise P2P exact shortest path updating time, and [post_update_time2] means the update time for sub-graph generating step.
+[post_update_time1] means the update time for detecting updated terrain surface step and updating exact shortest path step, and [post_update_time2] means the update time for generating sub-graph step.